 - What is a Will?

-A will is the method by which the assets of a deceased person are collected, creditors are paid, and the remainder of the property is distributed among the beneficiaries.
+A will is a method by which the assets of a deceased person are collected, creditors are paid, and the remainder of the property is distributed among the beneficiaries.
 In most counties, the testament system is maintained in a specialized testamentary division of the District Court, supervised by one or more probation judges.

 - How is the Testament initiated?